MiliTing/jcrypto/README.md

 # jCrypto
-These are an experimental white-box cryptography tools for JavaScript obfuscation.
+These are experimental white-box cryptography tools for JavaScript obfuscation.
 Please do not use them in production cryptography.

 ## Threat Model
 The goal of `jCrypto` is to provide white-box cryptographic algorithms for JavaScript obfuscation on a client-side in browsers.